Hans K. Meeder

 President & Founder

 Hans Meeder is a recognized expert in Pathways for Career and Life Success, as well as Career Technical Education (CTE) and STEM (Science, Technology, Engineering, Math) education.
 He has conducted original research on these topics, authored numerous reports, articles and books, including The Power and Promise of Pathways.
-Hans is also author of the cutting edge blog, The Pathways Sherpa.
-Hans is available to provide compelling keynote addresses, and to facilitate leadership forums among key education leaders and influencers.
+Hans is also the author of the cutting edge blog, CCL In.Sight.com.
+Hans is available to provide compelling keynote addresses and to facilitate leadership forums among key education leaders and influencers.